 Each organizational structure and culture is different and needs unique OD processes and outcomes.

-The OD process can be applied to many business activities, including leadership development, performance management, change management, organizational performance, organizational culture, org design, and training and development programs.
+The OD process can be applied to many business activities, including leadership development, performance management, change management, organizational performance, organizational culture and shared behaviors, org design, and training and development programs.

 Moving an organization